Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # ⚠️WARNING: REMOODS THEME HAS BEEN STOP MAINTAINING

-### Author has already moved to other note-taking software, so this theme would not update anymore.
+### The author has already moved to other note-taking software, so this theme will not be updated anymore.
 You should maintain it by yourself if you continue using this theme.
-It's welcome to clone this repo and develop your own theme.
+It's welcome to clone the repo and develop your own theme.

 ---